-Wildlife Clumps 26a The "wildlife clumps" currently required by the Wildlife Habitat and Watercourse Protection Regulation should be inapplicable on Crown land subject to the amended ecosystem- based forestry management framework requiring higher and more dispersed levels of retention up to 30 per cent.
+Wildlife Clumps 26a The "wildlife clumps" currently required by the Wildlife Habitat and Watercourse Protection Regulation should be inapplicable on Crown land subject to the amended ecosystembased forestry management framework requiring higher and more dispersed levels of retention up to 30 per cent.
 We have increased retention on all harvests using the interim retention guide which supplements the wildlife clumps required by the regulation.
-Reso 26b The "wildlife clumps" currently required by the Wildlife Habitat and Watercourse Protection Regulation should continue to apply to plantations and other areas of high-production forestry on Crown land and to private land, including industrial lands managed under the outcomes-based regulatory framework recommended below for private lands classified as industrial lands.
+Research and policy work on "wildlife clumps" will begin in early 2020.
+26b The "wildlife clumps" currently required by the Wildlife Habitat and Watercourse Protection Regulation should continue to apply to plantations and other areas of high-production forestry on Crown land and to private land, including industrial lands managed under the outcomes-based regulatory framework recommended below for private lands classified as industrial lands.
 The wildlife clumps still apply to all Crown and private land in the province.
 As we develop high production forestry, consideration will be given to how wildlife clumps will be addressed.
 26c The "wildlife clumps" currently required by the Wildlife Habitat and Watercourse Protection Regulation should be independently reviewed to determine their efficacy and adequacy relative to their intended purpose and amended in accordance with the outcome of that review.
 The review of wildlife clumps will begin in 2020.
 Endangered Species Crown Land 18 The Department must ensure, as an immediate priority, that the Endangered Species Act is fully implemented on Crown land, including the completion of recovery plans that identify and make provision for protection of core habitat for species at risk located on Crown lands.
 The Department is establishing a foundation for full implementation by transforming its species at risk program, including refreshing its recovery teams and advancing its recovery planning activities.
 Improvements will support fulfillment of requirements in the Endangered Species Act, increasing efficiency and effectiveness on both Crown and Private land.
 This work is being supported by two new permanent Species at Risk biologists.
 Changes include refreshing all Recovery Teams in NS; with 100% (46) species being addressed by 12 newly appointed multi-species teams.
 Draft recovery plans have been completed for all remaining species that fall under the N.S. provincial government's responsibility and are awaiting finalization and approval by Recovery Teams (Rams Head Lady Slipper, Hoary Willow and Rockrose).
 All others approved.
 NS is actively working with the federal government on reports for those species that fall under their joint responsibility.
 The new Critical Habitat Policy is complete. (available upon request) A guidance document "The Recovery of Species at Risk in Nova Scotia: Terms of Reference and Process under the Nova Scotia Endangered Species Act" has been completed and released to all new recovery teams as they are appointed.
-The of re prior The reco in FY than actic In ac polic man esearch and policy work on "wildlife clumps" will begin in arly 2020.

-ne findings of the Recovery Action Forums and the review f recovery action inventories will inform implementation riorities on both Crown and private land.

-he department plans to have all outstanding draft covery plans completed and all recovery plans approved FY 2020.
-For all recovery plans/strategies that older an 5 years, the department plans to finalize recovery ction inventories and complete recovery plan reviews.

-addition, the department plans to update a number of plicy/guidance documents, including the special anagement practices for Wood Turtles.
+The findings of the Recovery Action Forums and the review of recovery action inventories will inform implementation priorities on both Crown and private land.
+The department plans to have all outstanding draft recovery plans completed and all recovery plans approved in FY 2020.
+For all recovery plans/strategies that older than 5 years, the department plans to finalize recovery action inventories and complete recovery plan reviews.
+In addition, the department plans to update a number of policy/guidance documents, including the special management practices for Wood Turtles.